 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
-This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with the doctor about the possibility of the tumor returning.
+This uncertainty causes many people to worry that the tumor will come back.
+While many remissions are permanent, it is important to talk with the doctor about the possibility of the tumor returning.
 Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat a recurrent CNS tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-For a recurrent CNS tumor, the next phase of treatment depends on three factors:
+For a recurrent CNS tumor, the treatment options depend on 3 factors:

 A recurrent tumor may bring up emotions such as disbelief or fear.
-You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
+You and your family are encouraged to talk with your child's health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a tumor recurrence.

-Although treatment is successful for the majority of children with a tumor in the brain or spinal cord, sometimes it is not.
+Although treatment is successful for many children with a tumor in the brain or spinal cord, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
 This diagnosis is stressful, and an advanced CNS tumor may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.